BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 **Pros:**

 * Seed Tool stores all at-rest data in encrypted form.
-* Access to Seed Tool is always protect by 2FA: one factor occurs when you log into your Apple account on first usage and another when you verify your access each time you look at data, usually using a biometric code.
+* Access to Seed Tool is always protected by 2FA: one factor is checked when you log into your Apple account on first usage and another when you verify your access each time you look at data, usually using a biometric code.
-* Seeds backed up to iCloud are encrypted, with the encryption key stores in your keychain.
+* Seeds backed up to iCloud are encrypted, with the encryption key stored in your keychain.
-* Seed Tool remains functional even if network access is completely turned off, creating a cold-storage device.
+* Seed Tool remains functional even if network access is completely turned off, creating the option of a cold-storage device.

 **Neutral:**